kifah-s/Fundamentals_Of_Programming/Gammal_Tech Academy/Core_Courses/2_C++_Programming_Language/Les_5_C++_Vector/More_Learning/README.md

     return 0;
 }
 ```

 This example uses a "vector" to store and manage a collection of integers and then prints them." **(ChatGPT)**

 ---

 <br>

-**2 :** "Certainly!
-Here's the translation of the previous answer into English:
+**2 :**

-There are several useful functions and methods that can be used with the concept of a `vector` in C++.
+"There are several useful functions and methods that can be used with the concept of a `vector` in C++.
 Here are some important ones:

 1. `push_back()`: Used to add a new element to the end of the `vector`.